AUTONOMOUS DRIVING –

 Standardized Virtual Development as a Key to Future Mobility

-Hosted in cooperation with the Saxon State Ministry for Economic Affairs, Labour and Transport
+The 4th ASAM International Conference is hosted in cooperation with the Saxon State Ministry for Economic Affairs, Labour and Transport

 Dec 10 - 11, 2019 in Dresden, Germany